DamienIrving/teaching/imas-pug/conda_tutorial.md

-# Conda tutorial
+# Package management in Python

 ## Background

 See [this post](https://drclimate.wordpress.com/2014/10/30/software-installation-explained/)
 for a detailed discussion of software installation.
 In summary, the Python package installer (`pip`) only works for libraries written in pure Python.
-Many scientific Python libraries have C and/or Fortran dependencies, so Continuum Analystics have developed their own package manager called `conda` to deal with this issue.
+Many scientific Python libraries have C and/or Fortran dependencies, so the easy solution to this problem is to use a distribution like Anaconda or Canopy, which come with all the most popular libraries pre-installed.
+These distributions also come with a package manager for installing libraries that weren't pre-installed.
+This tutorial focuses on `conda`, which is the package manager associated with Anaconda (as we'll see, it's better than the Canopy package manager).

 ## Installation